-NZXT debuted the motherboard market via its demonstration of its first motherboard, namely N7 and it is based on Z370 chipset of Intel.
+NZXT debuted the motherboard market via the demonstration of its first motherboard, namely the N7, and it is based on the Z370 chipset of Intel.
 It is an LGA 1151 motherboard that lets users customize color schemes.
 To compete with the likes of DFI in the concerned market, NZXT has considered other related products while designing the N7.

 Speaking of RGB lighting, N7 further features HUE+ integration that makes the lighting customizable.
 NZXT has another integration to offer, the GRID+ V3 digital fan controller.
 Both the integrations are compatible with the CAM software of the brand.
 As for the CAM utility, NZXT’s cooling and lighting ecosystem may not be liked by many users out there, according to experts.

 Leveraging our years of experience as professional PC builders, we’ve designed the N7 motherboard with a completely new approach.
 In the face of increasing complexity in the PC gaming market, we want to make building easier and more enjoyable, with the N7 as a cornerstone for this new experience.
 Everything you need—from easy layout and obvious connections to digital fan control and RGB lighting—is included.
 We’ve also designed a completely unique motherboard cover so it’s both beautiful and powerful. – Johnny Hou, Founder and CEO of NZXT

 As far as ‘powerful’ is taken into account, the N7 possesses a 15-phase digital power design that provides seamless and reliable power to memory, CPU, and PCH chipset, as claimed by the American company.